-In fact, your brain may be shrinking.
-Researchers believe excessive drinking may damage the auditory cortex in the brain, causing it to shrink.
+The auditory nerve is responsible for transferring the auditory information from the cochlea to the brain.
 That means that even though the ears may be functioning properly, the brain is unable to correctly process the sounds.

-And since alcohol makes your blood vessels swell causing greater blood flow, excessive drinkers may experience a condition known as pulsatile tinnitus – or ringing in the ears.
-While this condition isn’t life-threatening, it can be extremely annoying.
+Alcohol consumption makes your blood vessels swell, causing greater blood flow in the inner ear.
+When this happens, you may experience a ringing in the ears known as tinnitus.
+While this condition isn’t life threatening and often dissipates in a few hours, it can be extremely annoying.

 How much alcohol is too much?
 The longer and more excessively you drink, the worse the damage.
 Researchers found greater hearing loss among older individuals with a history of heavy drinking.
 Since damage to the auditory nerve is cumulative, some studies indicate even moderate drinkers risk damaging their hearing health.

 In a 2011 National Institutes of Health publication, a light drinker was defined as consuming between one and 13 drinks each month, a moderate drinker consuming between four and 14 drinks each week and a heavy drinker consuming more than two drinks each day.

 Excessive drinking also affects more than just your own health.
 Health experts believe that for every person with a drinking or drug problem, at least four other individuals are affected.
 That’s why most treatment programs involve the entire family.